URI-ABD/clam/abd-clam/README.md

     seed,
 );

-// We will use the first point in data as our query, and we will perform
+// We will use the origin as our query. let query: Vec<f32> = vec![0.0; dimensionality];

-// RNN search with a radius of 0.05 and KNN search for the 10 nearest neighbors. let query: Vec<f32> = data[0].clone();
-let radius: f32 = 0.05;
+// RNN search will use a radius of 0.05. let radius: f32 = 0.05;

-let k = 10;
+// KNN search will find the 10 nearest neighbors. let k = 10;

 // The name of the dataset.